xeon123/KCNA-notes/8 Tools.md

 These tools automate steps in the software delivery process, such as initiating automatic builds, tests, and deployments to streamline the development lifecycle.

 - [**Jenkins**](https://www.jenkins.io/): A versatile open-source automation server, Jenkins facilitates building, testing, and deploying software, supporting a wide array of plugins for CI/CD purposes
-- [**Argo CD**](https://argo-cd.readthedocs.io/): Specialises in Kubernetes-native workflows, enabling continuous delivery and automating deployment pipelines directly from Git repositories
+- [**Argo CD**](https://argo-cd.readthedocs.io/): Specializes in Kubernetes-native workflows, enabling continuous delivery and automating deployment pipelines directly from Git repositories
 - [**Argo Workflows**](https://argoproj.github.io/workflows): An extension of Argo as a workflow engine for orchestrating parallel jobs on Kubernetes
 - [**Flux**](https://fluxcd.io/): Embraces GitOps principles by automatically applying changes from Git to Kubernetes, ensuring that the state of clusters matches the configuration stored in version control